glefundes/pycamloop/README.md

 ```

 ### Demo
-Included in the repo is a demonstration script that can be run out-of-the-box to checkout camloop and it's main functions.
-There are a few different samples you can checkout, including the grayscale and face detection examples seen in this README).
+Included in the repo is a demonstration script that can be run out-of-the-box to verify camloop and see it's main functionalities.
+There are a few different samples you can check out, including the grayscale and face detection examples seen in this README).

 To run the demo, install camloop and clone the repo: